g2forge/forklift/README.md

 ## Example 5

 Forklift can be used to create self-installing pallets (GitHub repositories or Maven JARs for example).
-The below code will install forklift and then use it to run any forklift command.
+The below code (pick one depending on OS) will install forklift and then use it to run any forklift command.

 ```
 bash <(curl -L https://raw.githubusercontent.com/g2forge/forklift/master/install) <ANY FORKLIFT COMMAND>
+$env:INSTALL_URL="https://raw.githubusercontent.com/g2forge/forklift/master/install"; (New-Object System.Net.WebClient).DownloadFile("$env:INSTALL_URL.ps1", "$pwd\install.ps1"); powershell -ExecutionPolicy Bypass .\install.ps1 <ANY FORKLIFT COMMAND>
 ```

 You can replace `<ANY FORKLIFT COMMAND>` with `import <warehouse> <pallet> <version>`, and add a `post-import` script to your pallet.